HubSpot/cms-media-bridge/README.md

 The oEmbed html is not eagerly rendered by default, instead we show a placeholder image which [`media-bridge-embed-js`](./docs/media-bridge-embed-js.md) will transform into an iframe.
 The embed player can be revealed on load, hover, or click.
 The placeholder "poster image" and play button overlay color are also customizable.

+### MB Eager embed (mb-eager-embed.module)
+Simply outputs the oEmbed response `html` in a wrapper div, with no additional JS or styles.
+This may be suitable when a third party script is managing rendering and handling MB events instead.

 ### MB Email Embed (mb-email-embed.module)
 Renders a poster image with a play button, suitable for emails.
 By default the image links to the oEmbed URL, but the link destination can be customized.